Tor Des Geants, Take 3 – Getting the Monkey Off My Back

 At Chardonnay, I sat for another long time, trying to eat some soup.
 As I got on my way to Pont Bosset I began to fall asleep on my feet yet again.
 I decided to take a caffeine pill, but it didn’t go down with my swig of water.
 I got a chalky sensation in my mouth from the pill – which led to wolfing all my cookies yet again!

 All that hard work to get the soup down, and it was all gone, even the anti-nausea Gravol came back up!
 But the incident woke me up, and off I went in search of Pont Bosset and Donnas.
-This section, of course, is probably my least favorite.
+This section, of course, is probably my least favourite.
 I don’t know if it’s because I’m always tired, but I don’t find it particularly motivating.

 I finally reached Donna’s for some much-needed sleep, and I managed to get some sleep because it’s quieter here than it is in Cogne.
 However, I woke earlier than I planned as the sleeping room was unbearably hot – it was like an oven!
 Dana is sleeping beside me, and when I woke her up, we talked about leaving Donna’s together.
 She wasn’t impressed with me because she had finally gotten to sleep for the first time!